epfl-matmat/matmat.org/jobs.md

 * You are highly motivated and want to become an independent researcher in a fascinating interdisciplinary field, working towards faster and more reliable methods for discovering the materials of tomorrow.
-* You have a strong sense of autonomy and independence.
+* You have a strong sense of autonomy and independence, but also enjoy being part of a diverse team.
-* You have completed a Master in physics, mathematics or a related subject.
+* You have completed a Master (or 4-year Bachelor) in physics, mathematics or a related subject.
   Candidates who will complete their degree within the next months are also welcome to apply.
 * Your academic record is strong and underpins your potential to become an excellent researcher.
 * You have a broad background in quantum physics, numerical mathematics and computer science